Bitcoinblockchaincore/Bitcoin-Blockchain/README.md

 For an immediately usable, binary version of the Bitcoin Core software, see https://blockchaincore.net/download

-What is Bitcoin and BlockchainCore ?
+What is Bitcoin and Blockchain Core ?
 ---------------------

 Bitcoin and Blockchain Core connects to the Bitcoin peer-to-peer network to download and fully